7h30th3r0n3/Evil-M5Core2/README.md

 ## Hardware Requirements

-- M5Core2 device (this project is coded with M5Unified, it should work on other M5Stack)
+- M5Stack Core2 (this project is coded with M5Unified, it should work on other M5Stack).
-- SD card
+- SD card (fat32 max 32Go, consider 8Go is already more than enough).

-tested working others device :
+Tested working others device :
 - M5stack fire
+- M5stack core1

 ## Installation